 "Don't worry.
 No one can hear me but you.
 Anyway, I hear talk of freedom and equality all the time in the wine shop."

-When they got to the river, François boldly took her in his arms and kissed her.
+When they got to the River Seine, François boldly took the beautiful seamstress in his arms and kissed her.
 Angelique did not resist.
 Encouraged by her submissiveness, he held her tighter, his kiss becoming more passionate until finally the young woman pushed him away.

 "What's the matter?" he asked.
 "I thought you liked me."